yokolet/rubyconf2010/README.markdown

 ``jruby -S rake grooby:uuid``

 Another example is a web app with rails.
 Install tomcat and make symbolic link to Hemlock or copy Hemlock into tomcat's webapp directory.
-Then request url on the browser:
+Then, request url on the browser:

 ``http://localhost:8080/Hemlock/initializer.groovy``